vogxn/docs/CheckInTests.md

 $ easy_install pip
 ```
 This should link the python 2.7 installation and the pip installation for you.

+> Warning: The pydev plugin does not work well with cygwin and has problems
+> resolving paths between cygwin and windows environments.
+At this time there
+> is no available alternative for auto-completion plugins for Eclipse

+### PyDev installation

+[PyDev](9) is a python plugin for eclipse which features auto-completion of python modules.
+To install PyDev -
+- go to Help->Install New Software
+- in the Work With: dialog box - add `http://pydev.org/updates`
+- select the pydev packages shown and click on Install

+That should be it.
+If you face any problems follow the more in-depth pydev installation [here](http://pydev.org/manual_101_root.html).

+You should configure your pydev installation to use the python2.7 interpreter you installed and configured earlier.
+To do this :
+- go to Window -> Preferences
+- Pydev -> Interpreter
+- Either use AutoConfig or select the path to you python executable

+### Marvin Installation and Configuration
+Please refer to the [Marvin](Testing with Python) wiki page for how to install and configure marvin.

 ## Running tests
 h2.
 Integrated Simulator+Marvin test